Campuswide Communication Guidelines

 Description: Code Purple is an emergency notification system that gives Weber State University the ability to communicate health and safety emergency information quickly by text, voice and email.

-Product Owner is Infrastructure Services - IT Division
+Product or Service Owner: Infrastructure Services - IT Division

-Description: Centralized cloud platform to display information on televisions across campus.
+Description: ScreenCloud is a centralized cloud platform Weber State uses to display information on televisions across campus.
+Users may post video with no audio, or still images.

 Product or Service Owner: Dispersed throughout a department or division.